HeadHunter Group (HHR) versus Its Competitors Critical Survey

 |2.35

-As a group, “Help supply services” companies have a potential upside of 5.65%.
-Given HeadHunter Group’s competitors higher possible upside, analysts plainly believe HeadHunter Group has less favorable growth aspects than its competitors.
+As a group, “Help supply services” companies have a potential upside of 3.50%.
+Given HeadHunter Group’s peers higher possible upside, analysts clearly believe HeadHunter Group has less favorable growth aspects than its peers.

+This table compares HeadHunter Group and its peers’ net margins, return on equity and return on assets.

 Summary

-HeadHunter Group competitors beat HeadHunter Group on 8 of the 12 factors compared.
+HeadHunter Group peers beat HeadHunter Group on 8 of the 12 factors compared.

 HeadHunter Group PLC operates an online recruitment platform in Russia, Kazakhstan, Belarus, Baltic countries, and internationally.
 It offers employers and recruiters paid access to its curriculum vitae database and job postings platform; and job seekers and employers with a range of value added services.
 The company provides its services for businesses that are looking for job seekers to fill vacancies inside their organizations.
 The company was formerly known as Zemenik Trading Limited and changed its name to HeadHunter Group PLC in March 2018.
 HeadHunter Group PLC was founded in 2000 and is headquartered in Moscow, Russia.